5th arrondissement of Paris: Immigration

+^{1} This group is made up largely of former French settlers, such as pieds-noirs in Northwest Africa, followed by former colonial citizens who had French citizenship at birth (such as was often the case for the native elite in French colonies), as well as to a lesser extent foreign-born children of French expatriates.
+A foreign country is understood as a country not part of France in 1999, so a person born for example in 1950 in Algeria, when Algeria was an integral part of France, is nonetheless listed as a person born in a foreign country in French statistics. ^{2} An immigrant is a person born in a foreign country not having French citizenship at birth.
+An immigrant may have acquired French citizenship since moving to France, but is still considered an immigrant in French statistics.
+On the other hand, persons born in France with foreign citizenship (the children of immigrants) are not listed as immigrants.

 History

 The V^{e} arrondissement is the oldest arrondissement in Paris, and was first built by the Romans.
+Rue Saint-Jacques was the main road through Lutetia.

-The construction of the Roman town Lutetia dates back to the 1st century BC, which was built after the conquest of the Gaulish site, situated on the île de la Cité by the Romans.
+The construction of the Roman town Lutetia dates back to the 1st century BC, which was built after the conquest of the Gaulish site, situated on the île de la Cité, by the Romans.

 Saint-Hilaire is a ruined 12th-century church in Paris, active until the French Revolution.

 Government and business offices

 The Ministry of Higher Education and Research has its head office in the arrondissement.

 Sony Computer Science Laboratories (ソニーコンピュータサイエンス研究所) Paris is located in the arrondissement, and the Bureau d'Enquêtes sur les Événements de Mer (BEAmer) at one time had its head office there.